Itvisors/mendix-ReferenceSelectorDynamicLabel/README.md

 ## ReferenceSelectorDynamicLabel
-A basic reference selector where the descirption can be set dynamically, using a text template
+A basic reference selector where the description can be set dynamically, using a text template

 ## Features
 - Set dynamic label for the options in a reference selector